 If you apply or enroll as a WGU student, WGU uses passwords to protect the privacy of applicants and students who use personalized areas of its sites.
 The highest level of security is used for storing information (SSL encryption).
 WGU staff monitors the sites for technical reliability.

-As a WGU student, your personal information (including email address) may be shared with third-party learning resources, assessment sites, and other external vendors who support the academic programs.
+As a WGU student, your personal information (including email address) may be shared with learning resource providers, assessment sites, and other external vendors who support the academic programs.
 These vendors are obligated through their agreements with WGU to maintain the privacy of WGU students.
 Student directory information may be shared with outside institutions and corporations.

 At any time, you have the option and the right to request that WGU discontinue further communications via email, phone, or direct mail.